Albert Camus: Formative years

-In 1934, aged 20, Camus was in a relationship with Simone Hié.
+In 1934, Camus was in a relationship with Simone Hié.
 Simone had an addiction to morphine, a drug she used to ease her menstrual pains.
-His uncle Gustave did not approve of the relationship, but Camus married Hié to help her fight her addiction.
+His uncle Gustave did not approve of the relationship, but Camus married Hié to help her fight the addiction.
 He subsequently discovered she was in a relationship with her doctor at the same time and the couple later divorced.